-- Background: Present the ideas and rationale behind the proposed clinical trial. - Hypothesis/Objective(s): State the hypothesis to be tested and/or objective(s) to be reached. - Specific Aims: State the specific aims of the study.
+- Background: Present the ideas and rationale behind the proposed clinical trial.
+State which FY19 ARP Clinical Trial Award Area(s) of Interest will be addressed, if applicable, or the critical problem or question in ASD to be addressed by the proposed research project. - Hypothesis/Objective(s): State the objective/hypothesis to be tested.
+Provide evidence that supports the objective/hypothesis. - Specific Aims: State the specific aims of the study.